Nivison Family Foundation

 Key Takeaways for Grant Writers

-- No Public Application Available: This foundation is not a viable prospect for organizations seeking to submit grant applications through traditional channels.
+- No Public Application Available: This foundation is not a viable prospect for organisations seeking to submit grant applications through traditional channels.

-- Relationship-Driven: All grants are made to preselected organizations based on existing relationships with foundation management.
+- Relationship-Driven: All grants are made to preselected organisations based on existing relationships with foundation management.

 - Faith-Based Focus: Strong preference for religious institutions, particularly theological seminaries and Christian ministries.